ckosiegbu/frappe_developer/MACOS-installation.md

 # Create first site on bench (you can name this anything you like)
 bench new-site default.local

+# Set the active site to the one you've created
+bench use default.local
 ```

 ## Start the bench